Library MoreDep

 This successfully breaks the subgoal into 5 new subgoals, one for each constructor of exp that could produce an exp Nat.
 Note that dep_destruct is successful in ruling out the other cases automatically, in effect automating some of the work that we have done manually in implementing functions like hd and pairOut.

 This is the only new trick we need to learn to complete the proof.
-We can back up and give a short, automated proof.
-The main inconvenience in the proof is that we cannot write a pattern that matches a match without including a case for every constructor of the inductive type we match over.
+We can back up and give a short, automated proof (which again is safe to skip and uses Ltac features not introduced yet).

 Restart.